 The concept is to have all rally paperwork in one electronic or printed document whether for media, officials or competitors.
-Any repeated information from Rally Guide 1 should be clearly identified as "unchanged from Rally Guide 1".
+Any new and/or supplementary information from Rally Guide 1 should be clearly identified.

 Published as an electronic document and distributed immediately after entries close (4 weeks before the start of the rally) to the list as for RG1 plus: